 Each variety of hemp will be reviewed by the department prior to issuance of the hemp license.
 The application must include for each variety the name and license number of the seed provider or nursery, and an indication of your purchase: Seed or Live Plants.
 A copy of the seed label (provided to you by the seed provider) is required for each Category A and B variety.
 For Category C varieties, a copy of the seed label or the Certificate of Analysis (COA) is required.

 The person providing seed and/or live plants to the grower must be licensed to distribute into the state.
-Seed providers must be licensed in Montana; nurseries must be licensed in its resident state.
-For more information on these requirements, please visit our website at https://agr.mt.gov/Topics/Seed, or https://agr.mt.gov/Nursery-Program
+Seed providers must be licensed in Montana; nurseries must be licensed in their resident state.
+Growers who purchase live plants must submit a copy of the provider’s resident state nursery license and hemp license and verification of variety (nursery label, seed label or COA).
+Growers need to be aware and inform live plant providers that importation of live plants into Montana must meet plant sanitary requirements, including proof that plants are free from Japanese Beetle infestation.
+For more information on these requirements, please visit our website at https://agr.mt.gov/Topics/Seed or https://agr.mt.gov/Nursery-Program.

 As applicable to your operation, indicate the desired primary market, number of varieties for each grow type (Outdoor/Greenhouse/Indoor) and the associated quantity (acres/sq. ft./plants).

 The applicant’s signature on the Attestation Statement verifies all application information is true and correct, that the applicant will comply with state and federal regulations and accepts all conditions of the Risk Acknowledgement Statement.